 How to treat a smashed finger

 A smashed finger is a common injury that happens accidentally and causes severe pain.
 It causes severe pain due to the concentration of nerve receptors found in the fingertips.
-Depending on the severity of the condition, there is a need for immediate care to prevent long-term pain or injury.
-Damage can involve one or more fingers but if the nailbed is not damaged, it can heal on its own.
+Generally, depending on the severity of the condition, there is a need for immediate care to prevent long-term pain or injury.
+In addition, damage can involve one or more fingers but if the nailbed is not damaged, it can heal on its own.

 Causes of a smashed finger